Hoarding Behavior: Anxious Response or Lazy Lifestyle?June 21, 2010 • By Becki A. Hein, MS, LPC, Anxiety Topic Expert Contributor

 The sight of such intense messiness and disarray is certainly disturbing to see, but knowing that hoarding is a symptom of a person who is possibly experiencing severe emotional distress, hopefully, helps to engender compassion and patience in friends and family members.
 Information about help for hoarding can be found online at www.ocfoundation.org/hoarding/.

-© Copyright 2010 by Becki Hein, MS, LPC, therapist in Mckinney, TX.
+© Copyright 2010 by Becki Hein, MS, LPC, therapist in Mckinney, Texas.
 All Rights Reserved.

 Geriant JonesJune 21st, 2010 at 11:05 AM